EajksEajks/blender-cloud/README.md

 ### Initial setup and configuration

-Create a virtualenv for the project and install the requirements:
+Create a virtualenv for the project and install the requirements.
+Dependencies are managed via [Poetry](https://poetry.eustace.io/).
+Install it using `pip install -U --user poetry`.

 ```
 cd blender-cloud
-mkvirtualenv blender-cloud -p python3.6
+pip install --user -U poetry
-pip install -r requirements-dev.txt
+poetry install
 ```

 Build assets and templates for all Blender Cloud dependencies using Gulp.